All Episodes

 All right.

-Another story on Obama's trip to Missouri and Limbaugh Country.
+Another story on Obama's trip to Missouri and Limbaugh country.

-This is the Washington Times, Christina Bellantoni.
+This is the Washington Times, Christina Bellentoni.

 Senator Barack Obama won't be in West Virginia tomorrow.